mateogu0620/ticket_scraper/README.md

 To run the server and interact with the swagger api, run `./local.sh` To run the tests, run `make unit`

+You will need API keys to run the tests and use the API.
+Contact the admins of the repo to get access to the `.env` file needed to run or the API keys to add to your bashrc.

 This is a flask rest API server that searches for nearby converts (from Ticketmaster and Seatgeek) and stores and presents them to users.
 The goal is to make a website that helps users find new and exciting events near them to explore in a single place.